Mental Illness Part 6 – Parents Need to Know About Obsessive Compulsive Disorder

 Fresh Hope – they offer faith-based guidance and support for those with a mental illness, along with their loved ones, to find hope that is based upon research.
 Support groups, assistance starting a group, podcasts, and coaching.

-Hope for Hurting parents also offers online and in-person support groups for parents whose children have a mental illness of any kind, as well as other issues.
+Hope for Hurting parents also offers online and in-person support groups for parents whose children have a mental illness of any kind, as well as many other issues.

 Among Lions:Fighting for Faith and Finding Your Rest While Parenting a Child with Mental Illness by Kirsten Panachyda